 And though we have been incredibly enlightened at our ability to rebuild backwards the steel dossier up to a certain date, getting past that point has been somewhat impossible.

-And I say this because I don't think we're going to find any intelligence products that unlock that key to pre-June of uh 16.
+And I say this because I don't think we're going to find any intelligence products that unlock that key to pre-June of 16.

-My hope is that Mr. Steele will make a decision to meet with either Mark and I or the committee or both, so that we can hear his side of it versus for us to depict in our findings what his intent or what his actions were.
+My hope is that Mr. Steele will make a decision to meet with either Mark and I or the committee or both so that we can hear his side of it versus for us to depict in our findings what his intent or what his actions were.

 He's talking about that Senator Burr interference, not collusion.